mbasso/asm-dom/README.md

 If a DOM element is passed, `newVnode` will be turned into a DOM node, and the passed element will be replaced by the created DOM node.
 If an `oldVnode` is passed, asm-dom will efficiently modify it to match the description in the new vnode.

-**Any old vnode passed must be the resulting vnode from the previous call to patch.
+**If `unsafePatch` in `init` is equal to false, any old vnode passed must be the resulting vnode from the previous call to patch.
 Otherwise, no operation is performed and undefined is returned.**

 ```js
 const { h, patch } = asmDom;